Next: GVFS based methods, Previous: Inline methods, Up: Configuration [Contents][Index]

 /smb:daniel%BIZARRE@melancholia:/daniel$$/.emacs

-connects as a domain user to the SMB host
+where user daniel connects as a domain user to the SMB host

-in the windows domain BIZARRE
+melancholia in the windows domain BIZARRE to edit

-.emacs located in the home directory (share daniel$
+.emacs located in the home directory (share daniel$).

 Alternatively, for local WINS users (as opposed to domain users), substitute the domain name with the name of the local host in UPPERCASE as shown here: